 Although Valparaiso does not benefit directly from the movement of goods that pass through its port, it does get interesting yields from the many passenger cruises that call at the city.
-Ocean freight transportation to Valparaiso is an excellent option for those wishing to introduce their goods to the Pacific side of the South American continent.
+Ocean freight to Valparaiso is an excellent option for those wishing to introduce their goods to the Pacific side of the South American continent.

 If you choose a full container, we recommend that you confirm that your shipping volume will occupy at least half the container’s total capacity.
 In the case of a 20-foot container, you have space for 11 Europallets, while a 40-foot container accommodates 25 Europallets.
 The dimensions of a Europallet are 1.2m x 0.8m.
 In this way, you are guaranteed the lowest possible transport cost.

 A 20-foot dimensions are: 19’3”L X 7’8”W X 7’9”H (L 5.86m X 2.33m X 3.38m.).
 It has 146 square feet (13.86sqm) of floor space and 1,172 cubic feet of volume (33.2cbm.).
 It will hold 10 standard pallets (12 Euro pallets) without stacking.